mwilliamson/python-mammoth/README.md

 Mammoth aims to produce simple and clean HTML by using semantic information in the document, and ignoring other details.
 For instance,
-Mammoth converts any paragraph with the style `Heading1` to `h1` elements, rather than attempting to exactly copy the styling (font, text size, colour, etc.) of the heading.
+Mammoth converts any paragraph with the style `Heading 1` to `h1` elements, rather than attempting to exactly copy the styling (font, text size, colour, etc.) of the heading.

 There's a large mismatch between the structure used by .docx and the structure of HTML,